robotont/robotont-firmware/docs/how_to_add_interfaces.md

 }
 ```

 If you don't plan to use interrupts, you are good to go with that implementation.
-Bt if you planning to use them on the upper levels,
-then you need to do few tricks:
+But if you are planning to use them at the upper levels, then you need to do a few tricks:

- 1. Define function pointer, that will be called, when interrupt occurs
+ 1. Define a function pointer that will be called when an interrupt occurs.
- 2. Define function, that sets that function pointer.
-Somewhere in the upper level, use as you need.
+ 2. Define a function that sets that function pointer.
+Use it somewhere in the upper level as needed.
- 3. When interrupt occurs, this function will be called.
+ 3. When an interrupt occurs, this function will be called.

 ```c
 static FunctionPointerType error_callback = NULL;